Arturo Benedetti Michelangeli (1920-1995)

 Ettore Gracis, direttore d’orchestra.

-French pianist Monique Haas his place for the first solo concert on 31 July at the Mozarteum.
-One even hopes that Monique Haas at least partly the same program
+Arturo Benedetti Michelangeli had to leave because of a sudden illness.
+Organisers managed at the last minute to secure the important French pianist Monique Haas his place for the first solo concert on 31 July at the Mozarteum.
+One even hopes that Monique Haas at least partly play the same programme that Benedetti-Michelangeli had announced.
+(Weltpresse)

 The third Salzburg soloist concert was dedicated to improvisation: Claudio Arrau was ill.
 Arturo Benedetti-Michelangeli had, as expected, once again confirmed his participation and then canceled again, and Klara Haskil's participation could only be confirmed and announced late.
 This affected both the attendance and the orchestral part of the evening (Mozart Orchestra, conducted by Bernhard Paumgartner).
 Mozart's piano concertos are not as "gratifying" as pieces by Chopin or Liszt.
 A perfectly played Mozart is always Mozart, a perfectly played Chopin or Liszt is Artur Rubinstein or Vladimir Horowitz.
 Klara Haskil, a musician of taste and great skill, played the concertos in F major (K459) and D minor (K466) powerfully, stylishly, and with a noble touch, to the delight of the audience.